Auron Tare: Post-communism, 1990–1994

 After the fall of communism, Tare became a member of the British Channel 4 television team, covering civil unrest in Albania in 1997 as well as the Kosovo and Macedonia Wars of 1998–1999.
-In 1995 he founded a boutique travel company called Our Own Expeditions, which specializes in taking foreigners along the undiscovered trails of Albania.
+In 1995, he founded a boutique travel company called Our Own Expeditions, which specializes in taking foreigners along the undiscovered trails of Albania.

-IN 1995 Tare joined the team of the Butrint Foundation, a charity founded by Lord Rothschild and Lord Sainsbury with the aim to research and protect the ancient city of Butrint.
+In 1995, Tare joined the team of the Butrint Foundation, a charity founded by Lord Rothschild and Lord Sainsbury with the aim to research and protect the ancient city of Butrint.
 He worked for many years with the foundation, managing the project and became the head of the foundation in Albania working together with Sir Patrick Fairweather former UK ambassador to Italy and Albania.
 Among many efforts in Butrint, most notably was his work in protecting and preserving the site during the most difficult period of Albania's civil unrest.
 He was part of the team which worked to make Butrint a UNESCO World Heritage Site.
-After one year of research he discovered and brought back in Albania the bust of Empress Livia stolen from Butrint in 1992.
+After one year of research, he discovered and brought back to Albania the bust of Empress Livia stolen from Butrint in 1992.
 This beautiful marble bust of Livia was in possession of Robert E. Hecht the famous and controversial figure of the Medici affair.
-In 2002 Tare started the first scientific underwater project in cooperation with Professor George Bass from Texas A&M looking at potential sites around Butrint Bay and Butrint Lake.
+In 2002, Tare started the first scientific underwater project in cooperation with Professor George Bass from Texas A&M looking at potential sites around Butrint Bay and Butrint Lake.
 This cooperation lead to a major full scale project with the American team of the RPM Nautical Foundation.

 2006

 Auron Tare became the head of the Albanian Maritime Research Center, an NGO specializing in underwater archaeological research and expeditions.
 Along with RPM Nautical Foundation and INA from Texas A&M, the Albanian Maritime Research Center has discovered 37 shipwrecks.
-In 2014 the photos taken from underwater expeditions garnered international fame when they were made into an art exhibit and showcased from the National Coastal Agency, along with promotion of the newly opened ex-military base of Sazan Island.
+In 2014, the photos taken from underwater expeditions garnered international fame when they were made into an art exhibit and showcased from the National Coastal Agency, along with promotion of the newly opened ex-military base of Sazan Island.
 Research continues to this day.

 2009–2013

-In 2009, Tare run for membership for the Albanian Parliament.
+In 2009, Tare ran for membership in the Albanian Parliament.
 He served as a member of the Socialist Party of Albania.
-During this period Tare led the effort in researching the history of Corfu Channel incident in 1946 which brought Albania and Great Britain into conflict after four British ships hit mines in the Corfu Channel on 21 October 1946.
+During this period, Tare led the effort in researching the history of Corfu Channel incident in 1946, which brought Albania and Great Britain into conflict after four British ships hit mines in the Corfu Channel on 21 October 1946.